Volunteer Project Guidelines

 1. Work with Tommies Together Volunteer Center to identify an approved community partner or choose one from the approved community partner list.
 Clubs must notify the Tommie Together Volunteer Center who your community partner is each academic year.

-- Every student club and organization will elect a Volunteer Coordinator who will be responsible to coordinate the club’s volunteer project and submit the Club Volunteer Reflection Form concluding the event on Tommie Link.
+- Every student club and organization should elect a Volunteer Coordinator who will be responsible for coordinating the club’s volunteer projects and submit the Club Volunteer Reflection Form concluding the event on Tommie Link.

 - If there is already an established relationship with a community partner, please connect with Tommies Together Volunteer Center before continuing.